ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 ##### Cause

 This is an error that can occur when the maximum memory allocation value (-Xmx) set in bat and sh is lager than the memory allocated by the system.
-In particular, this error is frequently reported in Window O/S 32 bit
+In particular, this error is frequently reported in Window O/S 32 bit.

 ##### Solution